greenbone/gvm-tools/docs/install.rst

     git clone git://github.com/greenbone/gvm-tools

-Once you have a copy of the source, you can install it into your current python `environment <https://docs.python.org/3/library/venv.html#venv-def>`_:
+Once you have a copy of the source, you can install it into your current Python `environment <https://docs.python.org/3/library/venv.html#venv-def>`_:

 .. code-block:: shell